kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 This constraint framework establishes the topology agents navigate.
 A separate question—addressed in [From Gradients to Games](/from-gradients-to-games)—is *when* navigation becomes strategic rather than reactive.
 When simulation horizon collapses below environment timescale, or when control authority cannot reach relevant degrees of freedom, game-theoretic reasoning loses descriptive power.
 Agents stop playing games and start following gradients.
 The constraint topology remains; only the regime of behavior changes.

 The predictive power comes from mapping constraint landscapes.
 Rather than predicting sentiment or trying to forecast reflexive psychology, analyze where liquidity depth permits large flows, when balance sheet constraints will bind institutions, which network nodes can absorb shocks versus propagate contagion, where coordination naturally focuses during uncertainty (Schelling points in constraint topology), and when physical constraints force regime change.

+This view aligns naturally with established modeling traditions: **ACE/ABM** work that reproduces stylized facts from bounded heterogeneous agents; **quantal response equilibrium** as a formal language for probabilistic strategic choice under cognitive and informational limits; **network economics** and percolation-based systemic risk; and **econophysics** approaches that study criticality, scaling, and phase-transition structure in market data.[^2][^25]

 ### A Worked Example: AI Infrastructure Boom